Food Contamination can affect Your Health

 The willful distribution of products contaminated with bacteria could be interpreted as just another example of corporate greed, but the massive scale of this case puts it more in the category of an act of bioterrorism.

-The Food Defect Action Levels.
+The Food Defect Levels Handbook.
 Levels of natural or unavoidable defects in foods that present no health hazards for humans.

 © Copyright - Antonio Zamora